Kylie Bax

-Kylie Bax (born 5 January 1975) is a New Zealandbased model and actress.
+Kylie Bax (born 5 January 1975) is a New Zealand–based model and actress.
 She has appeared on international magazine covers, including Vogue and Marie Claire.
 During her twenties, Bax had supporting roles in action and comedy films.

 Personal life

 Bax grew up on her parents' horse-breeding farm in Thames, New Zealand.
 As of 2015, Bax and her estranged husband were embroiled in a contentious divorce.
 In 2016 and 2017, she publicly supported the election of Donald Trump as President of the United States.

 Modeling career

 Having been a teen beauty queen, Bax was first discovered in a New Zealand shopping mall by an agent from the modelling agency Clyne Model Management.
 After discovering her marketing abilities as a fashion model, she soon moved to New York to work as a model.
 Bax became Steven Meisel's protégé.
 She went on to work with top photographers such as Karl Lagerfeld, Helmut Newton, and Richard Avedon.
 Once discovered, she became an international modelling success, signing with Women in New York, Marilyn in Paris, and Storm in London.
 She has appeared on numerous international magazine covers, including Vogue, Marie Claire, Harper's Bazaar & Mode Australia, Maxim, Vanity Fair and ELLE.
 She has also appeared on more than twenty Vogue covers around the world.